ronnieschuurbiers/zf2-assetic-module/README.md

 \* The asset will be displayed as link instead of text if a `target` is set in the assets configuration.

-It's possible to add custom options to a HeadLink.
+It's possible to add custom options to a HeadLink with `viewHelperOptions`.
 For example this is how a favicon is added:

 ``` php
 'zf2assetic' => array(